RuchitJagodara/LLM_for_Telugu/README.md

 This README.md file contains the process that we followed and the results that we got.

+Also, you can find some research papers in the repository that we read during the course.

 ## Team Members
 The individual contributions as in the sources scraped and crawled by each team member is visible in the [excel sheet](https://docs.google.com/spreadsheets/d/1Kr59i-8Gyhi3ehN_hLVCPdBcms7L07xNUUFsTW3uFDk/edit?usp=sharing).
 Apart from that the contributions include:
 1. **Ruchit Jagodara (22110102)** - Figured out using `BeautifulSoup` for crawling and scraping.
 Assisted in compiling the pipelined code for DeDuplication using MinHashLSH, helped in training the LLM and calculated the performance of the model.